Cunard Reveals Music, Artwork on New Queen Anne

 Queen Anne will also feature an astonishing 4,300 pieces of specially-commissioned art from more than 3,000 artists, providing both a contemporary take on Cunard's 182-year history and a springboard for many upcoming painters and sculptors.

-Introducing a preview of the ship, Cunard's vice president of sales and marketing, Angus Struthers, said: "We are a heritage and luxury brand, but we also need to evolve.
+Introducing a preview of the ship, Cunard's acting senior vice president, Angus Struthers, said: "We are a heritage and luxury brand, but we also need to evolve.
 We want people to come onboard and see things they weren't expecting.
 It is a ship that is inspired by the past but designed for the future."

 He told Cruise Critic that past passengers had also played a role in shaping the vessel, which had produced some "surprising" results.